ShadeLab/PAPER_Dunivin_FEMSMicroEcol_2018/diversity_analysis/README.md

    * Non-figure outputs are included in /outputs
    * Figures are included in /figures
    * Goals of the analysis
-      * What is the abundance of assembled ARG and AsRG along the Centralia chronosequence?
+      * What is the abundance of assembled ARGs along the Centralia chronosequence?
       * How does diversity change?
-      * Do ARG and AsRGs co-occur on a gene level in Centralia?
-With geochemical/ metadata?
-      * Do specific ARG and AsRG sequences co-occur (ie network analysis)?
-          * What is the taxonomy of these sequences?
-          * What is the abundance of these sequence along the chronosequence?